 In 2006, the Millers were inducted into The 1921 Society that honors those whose cumulative lifetime giving to Cleveland Clinic totals $1 million or more.
 Thanks to the Millers’ benevolence, Cleveland Clinic’s future is brighter than ever.
-Their support of the Taussig Cancer Institute, Glickman Urological and Kidney Institute, Digestive Disease Institute, Emergency Services Building, and many other programs will continue to advance medicine, research, and education.
+Their support of the Taussig Cancer Institute, Glickman Urological and Kidney Institute, Digestive Disease and Surgery Institute, Emergency Services Building, and many other programs will continue to advance medicine, research, and education.
 Because of their establishment of The Maria and Sam Miller Awards, the organization’s most outstanding physicians, nurses, and police officers are being rewarded for their work on behalf of Cleveland Clinic’s mission.
 Additionally, they have established the Maria and Sam Miller Nursing Excellence Awards to recognize the dedication of nurses across the Cleveland Clinic enterprise.

 In gratitude for his deep devotion to Cleveland Clinic, the Board of Trustees has bestowed upon Mr. Miller the institution’s highest honor: the designation of Distinguished Fellow.
 This honor is conferred upon individuals who have made extraordinary contributions of service and resources to further the mission of Cleveland Clinic.